Orienteering at the 2025 World Games: Qualification

 A total of 80 athletes (40 men and 40 women) qualified for each event.
 Qualification was based on a point system, taking in consideration both the Orienteering World Ranking and the results from the 2024 World Orienteering Championships.

 Summary

 The events started with a Middle Distance on 8 August 2025 in Gaota Village, with the terrain consisting mainly of orange groves and dense bushes.
 The race was noted for its heat and humidity, with a temperature of 37 degrees Celsius recorded on the course.
 The winners were Riccardo Rancan and Simona Aebersold, both from Switzerland.
-Vegard Jarvis Westergård attained Canada's first ever medal in any international orienteering competition with a Bronze, and Tereza Šmelíková won Slovakia's first ever international orienteering medal as well with her Silver in the Women's competition.
+Vegard Jarvis Westergård attained Canada's first ever medal in any senior international orienteering competition with a Bronze, and Tereza Šmelíková won Slovakia's first ever international orienteering medal as well with her Silver in the Women's competition.
 During the Middle Distance competition, Italian runner Mattia Debertolis collapsed on the course and was admitted to hospital.
 Debertolis died four days later, receiving international attention.